junxit/us-congress-bills-116/bill.md

 - **(b)** *Information regarding agency budget justifications* Section 1105 of title 31, United States Code, is amended by adding at the end the following:
   > - **(i)**
-  >   - **(1)** The Director of the Office of Management and Budget shall make publicly available on an internet website, and continuously update, a tabular list for each fiscal year of each agency that submits to Congress budget justification materials in support of the budget of the agency, which shall include—
+  >   - **(1)** The Director of the Office of Management and Budget shall make publicly available on a website, and continuously update, a tabular list for each fiscal year of each agency that submits budget justification materials, which shall include—
   >     - **(A)** the name of the agency;
   >     - **(B)** a unique identifier that identifies the agency;
   >     - **(C)** to the extent practicable, the date on which the budget justification materials of the agency are first submitted to Congress;
-  >     - **(D)** the date on which the budget justification materials of the agency are posted online under section 3 of the Federal Funding Accountability and Transparency Act of 2006 (31 U.S.C.
-6101 note);
+  >     - **(D)** the date on which the budget justification materials of the agency are posted online under section 3 of the Federal Funding Accountability and Transparency Act of 2006;
-  >     - **(E)** the uniform resource locator where the budget justification materials submitted to Congress are published on the website of the agency; and
+  >     - **(E)** the uniform resource locator where the budget justification materials are published on the website of the agency; and
-  >     - **(F)** a single data set that contains the information described in subparagraphs (A) through (E) with respect to the agency for all fiscal years for which budget justifications of the agency are made available under section 3 of the Federal Funding Accountability and Transparency Act of 2006 (31 U.S.C.
-6101 note) in a structured data format.
+  >     - **(F)** a single data set that contains the information described in subparagraphs (A) through (E) with respect to the agency for all fiscal years for which budget justifications of the agency are made available under section 3 of the Federal Funding Accountability and Transparency Act of 2006 in a structured data format.
   >   - **(2)**
-  >     - **(A)** Each agency that submits to Congress budget justification materials in support of the budget of the agency shall make the materials available on the website of the agency.
+  >     - **(A)** Each agency that submits budget justification materials shall make the materials available on the website of the agency, in accordance with the policies established by the Director of the Office of Management and Budget under subparagraph (B).
-  >     - **(B)** The Director of Office of Management and Budget shall establish best practices for agencies relating to making available materials under subparagraph (A)(i), which shall include guidelines for using a uniform resource locator that is in a consistent format across agencies and is descriptive, memorable, and pronounceable, such as the format of “agencyname.gov/budget”.
+  >     - **(B)** The Director of the Office of Management and Budget, in consultation with the Secretary of the Treasury, shall establish policies for agencies relating to making available materials under subparagraph (A), which shall include guidelines for making budget justification materials available in a format aligned with the requirements of section 3(b)(2)(C) of the Federal Funding Accountability and Transparency Act of 2006 and using a uniform resource locator that is in a consistent format across agencies and is descriptive, memorable, and pronounceable, such as the format of agencyname.gov/budget.
-  >     - **(C)** If the Director of Office of Management and Budget maintains a public website that contains the budget of the United States Government submitted under subsection (a) and any related materials, such website shall also contain a link to the tabular list required under paragraph (1).
+  >     - **(C)** If the Director of the Office of Management and Budget maintains a public website that contains the budget of the United States Government submitted under subsection (a) and any related materials, such website shall also contain a link to the tabular list required under paragraph (1).
-  >   - **(3)** In this subsection, the term budget justification materials has the meaning given that term in section 3 of the Federal Funding Accountability and Transparency Act of 2006 (31 U.S.C.
-6101 note).
+  >   - **(3)** In this subsection, the term budget justification materials has the meaning given that term in section 3 of the Federal Funding Accountability and Transparency Act of 2006.

+## § 3.
+Determination of budgetary effects

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.